ayush-kitnawat-2023160/Music_Gener_Classification/README.md

 **Detailed Classification Report (Test Set):**

-For a more granular view of the model's performance across individual genres, refer to the classification report below.
-This report includes precision, recall, and F1-score for each genre, highlighting where the model performs best and where there might be challenges (e.g., lower performance on 'rock' in this instance).
+This report includes precision, recall, and F1-score for each genre, highlighting where the model performs best and where there might be challenges.

 | Genre       | Precision | Recall | F1-Score | Support |
 | :---------- | :-------- | :----- | :------- | :------ |